Sophia Perovskaya: Hanging

 Rysakov was captured, and while in custody, in an attempt to save his life, cooperated with the investigators.
-His testimony implicated the other participants, and the tsarist police apprehended Sophia Perovskaya, along with others, on March 22.
+His testimony implicated the other participants, and the tsarist police apprehended Sophia Perovskaya, along with others, on 22 March.
 Rysakov established the identity of all prisoners.
 Although he knew many of them only by their party pseudonyms, he was able to describe the role they each had played.

 Just before her trial, she wrote in a letter to her mother:

-Perovskaya, along with the other conspirators were tried by the Special Tribunal of the Ruling Senate on March 26–29 and sentenced to death by hanging.
+Perovskaya, along with the other conspirators were tried by the Special Tribunal of the Ruling Senate on 26–29 March and sentenced to death by hanging.

-She was the first woman in Russia sentenced to death for terrorism.

 On the morning of 15 April [3 April, Old Style], the prisoners were transported to the parade grounds of the Semenovsky Regiment, where the execution was set to take place.
 They were all dressed in black prison uniforms, and on their chests hung a placard with the inscription: "Regicide".
 Perovskaya, along with Mikhailov and Kibalchich, was placed on a cart that was drawn through the city by a pair of horses.

 The correspondent of the London Times estimated that the execution was attended by a hundred thousand spectators.
 When priests ascended the gallows to give the last rites, the convicts almost simultaneously approached them and kissed the crucifix.
 Once the priests withdrew, Zhelyabov and Mikhailov approached Perovskaya and they kissed each other good-bye.
 Perovskaya had turned away from Rysakov.

 Four other Pervomartovtsy, including Zhelyabov, were hanged with her.

+Perovskaya was the first woman in Russia executed for a political crime.